SherazAsghar37/BLOG-APP/README.md

 1: execute in project root directory docker-compose up -d

 ## Features
-User Authentication: Secure login and signup functionality using JSON Web Tokens (JWT).
+User Authentication: Secure login and signup functionality using JSON Web Tokens (JWT). <br />
-Intuitive User Interface: EJS templates and Bootstrap styling provide a clean and user-friendly experience.
+Intuitive User Interface: EJS templates and Bootstrap styling provide a clean and user-friendly experience. <br />
-Blog Posting: Users can easily create and upload their blogs.
+Blog Posting: Users can easily create and upload their blogs. <br />
-Blog Reading: Browse through a collection of blogs uploaded by other users.
+Blog Reading: Browse through a collection of blogs uploaded by other users. <br />
-Commenting: Engage with other users by commenting on their blogs.
+Commenting: Engage with other users by commenting on their blogs. <br />

 ## Tech Stack
 Back-end: `Express JS`, `Node 20`, `Typescript`